How to Use a Personal Journal for Spiritual Growth (Lamentations 3:40) - Your Daily Bible Verse - May 30

-Too often the use of a journal has been dismissed as feminine, “something you do when you need counseling,” or too time consuming.
+Too often the use of a journal has been dismissed as feminine, “something you do when you need counseling,” or too time-consuming.
 But with a bit of reflection (which is all journaling is) we might come to a different conclusion.
 Many of the great figures in church history have kept a journal, and the church has benefited greatly from this window into their daily life.
 And while not a theologian, the great Socrates famously said, “The unexamined life is not worth living.”

-If you are interested in starting the exercise of journaling let me offer the following suggestions:
+If you are interested in starting the exercise of journaling, let me offer the following suggestions:

-Journal during the time when you do your daily Bible study.
+First, journal during the time when you do your daily Bible study.
 Do not feel compelled to write something every day.
 Do not write for an audience; write for your benefit and as it comes naturally for you.